padamthapa/Html5HybridIOS/README.md

 * User Selection disabled on link
 * User Selection action(actionsheet with copy & save options) disabled on link
 * Gradients

+Implementaion of communication between javascript and native Objective-c is been done using [WebViewJavascriptBridge](https://github.com/marcuswestin/WebViewJavascriptBridge)
+*Pushing Native ViewController to Navigation stack from Javascript Call